 - Easy to mark links as “nofollow” or “sponsored”, which Google demands in their guidelines

-- Many apps that can help with affiliate marketing (e.g. comparison tables)
+- Many apps that can help with affiliate marketing (e.g. comparison tables, integrations with affiliate email marketing platforms)

 - Features a content manager that lets you use databases